-Plus, green onions are rich with vitamin K which too may help in the protection of heart because vitamin K prevents the hardening of arteries by stopping the formation of calcium deposits on the arterial walls.
-A survey of the diets of 16,057 women over a 4-year period found that increased intake of vitamin K in some forms was associated to lower risk of heart disease.
+Plus, green onions are rich in vitamin K which too may help in the protection of the heart because vitamin K prevents the hardening of arteries by stopping the formation of calcium deposits on the arterial walls.
+A survey of the diets of 16,057 women over a 4-year period found that increased intake of vitamin K in some forms was associated with a lower risk of heart disease.

 Improve Respiratory Function

-Green onions are well-known for their anti-viral and antibacterial properties and so, are one of the most preferred natural remedies for flu, common cold and viral infections.
-They are also seen to induce the activity of respiratory system and help in expelling sputum.
+Green onions are well-known for their anti-viral and antibacterial properties and so, are one of the most preferred natural remedies for flu, common cold, and viral infections.
+They are also seen to induce the activity of the respiratory system and help in expelling sputum.

 How to Eat Green Onions

-Another tasty alternative is to slice green onions half lengthwise and coat them lightly with olive oil and roast in oven till golden brown.
-Sliced green onions can also be sautéed in a mixture of minced garlic, lemon zest and olive oil.
+Another tasty alternative is to slice green onions half lengthwise and coat them lightly with olive oil and roast in the oven till golden brown.
+Sliced green onions can also be sautéed in a mixture of minced garlic, lemon zest, and olive oil.

 Green Onions Nutritional Profile